Strengthening Government Disaster Response and Recovery Efforts in Emergency Management

 Public Outreach and Education

 IEM’s systematic approach to public outreach reflects our commitment to placing emergency management on a solid scientific foundation.
-IEM communications and subject matter experts can provide an agency's public information and communications staff with support in situational awareness briefing development, media relations coordination, and other crisis communications activities.
+IEM's communications and subject matter experts can provide an agency's public information and communications staff with support in situational awareness briefing development, media relations coordination, and other crisis communications activities.